eseverett/CXLS_Interlocks_Docs/source/user_documentation/Hutch-1_ionizing_radiation.rst

 Ther eare two :math:`O_{2}` sensors in the Hutch-1 ionizing radiation interlock system.
 One is located on the Hutch-1 west wall and the other is located in the Astrella enclosure.
-These units will have an audible alarm and flash one of the AL# LEDs depending on the alarm setpoint it passed.
+These units will have an audible alarm and flash one of the AL# LEDs depending on the alarm set point it passed.
 Any :math:`O_{2}` reading below 19% will cause the sensors to alarm.
 Each :math:`O_{2}` sensor has a remote unit that only displays information from the main sensor unit.
 The Hutch-1 west wall and Astrella enclosure :math:`O_{2}` remote units are located in Hutch-1 Control next to the Hutch-1 Control IONIZING RADIATION INTERLOCK protocase.